CAFDataProcessing/data-processing-service/processing-service-core/README.md

 #### CAF_PROCESSING_SERVICE_POLICY_API_ENTRY_PATH
 The url path that all calls to Policy API should start with.
-Defaults to '/corepolicy'. e.g. To create a classification API would by default be contacted at http://localhost:9000/corepolicy/classification/create/
+Defaults to '/corepolicy'.

 ### Logging Configuration